abdulmannaan502/french-masters-rag-advisor/README.md

 | English  | 90%           | 50%       | 90%       | 90%       |
 | French   | 90%           | 70%       | 90%       | 90%       |

 ---

-## 🧪 Research Paper

-See `paper.tex` for the submission-ready LaTeX paper.

----